 Have you noticed your hands tend to stink after preparing aromatic foods like garlic, onions, or fish?
 Well, you can rid your hands of those funky aromas in ways soap cannot by brushing your hands and fingertips with toothpaste.
 Unlike soap, which just covers the smell, toothpaste helps to extract the foul smelling oils from your hands so they no longer smell.
 Once you’ve finished brushing, just wash the toothpaste and oils off your hands.

 If you own a pair of scuffed up, white leather shoes, a little toothpaste can help them look as good as new.
 Just apply the toothpaste directly to the scuffed area, scrub with a brush and wipe clean.
 The toothpaste will even help to make your shoes look whiter, just like with your teeth.

 Have you left your little artist with a box of crayons for a minute only to come back and discover a new drawing on the wall?
 Worry not, as toothpaste can once again come to your aid.
 Rub some toothpaste onto a damp cloth before gently scrubbing the area clean.
 Just like that, you’ve cleaned the canvas.

 When free of tarnish, silver can act as a wonderfully simple but elegant addition to any outfit.
 If your silver jewelry has lost a little of its shine, just rub the piece with toothpaste and allow it to rest overnight.
 In the morning, wipe the piece clean with a soft cloth, and watch it sparkle.

-So the next time you pick up a tube of toothpaste, your orthodontist in Milwaukie at Senestraro Family Orthodontics hopes you’ll have a few more ideas of what it can be used for.
+So the next time you pick up a tube of toothpaste, your Orthodontist in Lents, Portland Oregon at Senestraro Family Orthodontics hopes you’ll have a few more ideas of what it can be used for.